curl/everything-curl/usingcurl/timeouts.md

 complete have to be completed within the given time frame.
 Failing to connect within the given time will cause curl to exit with a timeout exit code (28).

+The steps done before a connect is considered succesful include DNS lookup and subsequent TCP, TLS or QUIC handshakes.

 The given maximum connect time can be specified with a decimal precision;
 `0.5` means 500 milliseconds and `2.37` equals 2370 milliseconds: